SiyuanHuang1/SpaNiche/README.md

 # spatme
-Spatme is designed to analyze spatial transcriptome data in tumors, focusing on the detection of spatial colocalization patterns and cellular interactions.
+spatme is designed to analyze spatial transcriptome data in tumors, focusing on the detection of spatial colocalization patterns and cellular interactions.